what temperature for… · cooking

 Common mistakes:

-**Cross-reference:** see /pages/how-long-does/dough-rise for pizza dough timing + /pages/what-ratio-of/flour-to-water for pizza dough hydration + /pages/how-to-convert/celsius-to-fahrenheit for temperature conversions.
+Cross-reference: see /pages/how-long-does/pizza-dough-rise for pizza dough timing + /pages/what-ratio-of/water-to-flour-bread for pizza dough hydration + /pages/how-to-convert/celsius-to-fahrenheit for temperature conversions.

 Most published references (AVPN official standards, J. Kenji López-Alt "The Food Lab", Tony Gemignani "The Pizza Bible", Modernist Pizza by Nathan Myhrvold, Anthony Falco "Pizza: A Slice of American History") converge on style-specific temperatures: 800-900°F for Neapolitan, 600-700°F for NY, 500-550°F for Detroit/Sicilian/home.